Shaswat19/Shaswat_Pandey/README.md

 I once debugged a data pipeline issue while hiking a mountain—nothing beats solving a problem with a view! 🏞️

-> *“Data is the new oil, but only if you refine it properly.”*
+> *“Data is the new oil, but it’s my pipelines that turn it into gold!”*

 *—all credit to my pipelines.*